DaoCloud/DaoCloud-docs/docs/en/docs/blogs/230214-open-projects.md

 I often hear customers, community members, contributors, pre-sales, delivery, and project teams within the company asking "what open source projects does DCE involve?"

 To this end, we made a simple summary.
-Below is a list of open source projects involved in DCE 5.0 Community Package as of 2023-02-14.
+Below is a list of open source projects involved in DCE Community as of 2023-02-14.

 !!! info